While exploring all that the West MacDonnell Ranges have to offer, you are sure to come across the Serpentine Gorge.

 The main highway that makes its way through the West MacDonnell Ranges is Namatjira Drive (route 2).

 The turnoff for the gorge is approximately 100 km from Alice Springs and sits right between the nearby attractions of the Ellery Creek Big Hole to the east and the Ochre Pits to the west.

 As you make the turnoff from the main highway, you will then need to drive 2 km down a sandy unpaved road.
 2WD will be more than fine to handle this terrain unless there have been heavy rains in the area.

 To make your way to Serpentine Gorge and the other attractions of the West MacDonnell Ranges, you have a couple main options:

-Below is a highly rated West MacDonnell Range tour option to choose from, along with a longer Red Centre Way trip as well that stops at the major attractions in the area:
+Below is a highly rated West MacDonnell Range tour option to choose from that will stop at some of the major attractions in the area: